YARC-Official/docs/troubleshooting/Instruments.md

 ## Microphones

 Since USB microphones are just input devices instead of being controllers, nearly all will work.
 If your computer detects it normally, you are ready to rock!
 However, if a microphone needs a speical driver that has to be installed before it will work, such as the Lips mics, it won't work with YARG.

+❗Microphone bound in profile, but pitch doesn't register You may need to increase microphone sensitivity.
+Check under Settings / Sound / Input / Microphone Sensitivity, and adjust the threshold *down* to something like -15 dB as a starting point.

 ❗Windows: If you are experiencing echo, make sure *Audio enhancements* are turned off.
 Outside of YARG, check Windows' System / Sound / Properties / Microphone, and under Input settings, make sure *Audio enhancements* is set to **Off** instead of the default *Device Default Effects*.